MohanChhabaria/Natural-Image-Classification/README.md

 * Multilayer Perceptron(ANN) <br/>
 * Random Forest Classifier <br/>

-The [a report](https://github.com/MohanChhabaria/Natural-Image-Classification/blob/main/CIFAR%2010%20classification%20report.pdf) contains the implementation of these classifiers with the analysis of each classifier.
+The [report](https://github.com/MohanChhabaria/Natural-Image-Classification/blob/main/CIFAR%2010%20classification%20report.pdf) contains the implementation of these classifiers with the analysis of each classifier.

 ## Contributors
 * Mohan Chhabaria